ZIZUN/ZIZUN/README.md

 ### Hi there 👋

-I completed B.S, M.S degree in Computer Science from Jeonbuk National University and currently work as an researcher at KT, AI Tech Lab.
+I completed B.S., and M.S. degrees in Computer Science from Jeonbuk National University and currently work as a researcher at KT, AI Tech Lab.
 My areas of interest include NLP, ML, and multi-modal.
 For more information or to get in touch, please see the details as follows:

 - [CV](https://drive.google.com/file/d/1r7RlTDUJ5jbUa6mig0fup-qakH5ZsbD1/view?usp=drive_link)
 - [Google Scholar](https://scholar.google.com/citations?hl=ko&user=ibQa9jUAAAAJ)